Icinga/icingaweb2/doc/preferences.md

     mysql> exit
     # mysql -u root -p icingaweb < /path/to/icingaweb/etc/schema/preferences.mysql.sql

-After following this steps above you can configure your preferences provider.
+After following these steps above you can configure your preferences provider.

 ## Coding API

-Preferenecs are controlled by the Preferences object which was injected into the User object on application start (You do not have to think about).
-For example if you have gathered the user object:
+You can set, update or remove preferences using the Preference data object which is bound to the user.
+Here are some simple examples how to work with
+that:

     $preferences = $user->getPreferences();
     // Get language with en_US as fallback